mch-sg/nivelo/README.md

-# webportal
+# Nivelo

-This is an exam project containing a webportal for communication between freelancers and clients.
+Nivelo is a communication platform that connects freelancers and clients for seamless collaboration.
+It provides a simple and efficient way for users to communicate, share feedback, and stay organized throughout their projects.